openstack/openstack-manuals/doc/contributor-guide/source/docs-review.rst

 Repositories and core team
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-The OpenStack Documentation team is core for api-site, openstack-manuals,
+The OpenStack Documentation team is core for the api-site, openstack-manuals,
 openstackdocstheme, and openstack-doc-tools projects.

 For the following repositories that are part of the Documentation program,